Monoidal Bousfield Localizations and Algebras over Operads: Monoidal Bousfield Localizations

 \begin{theorem} Suppose $\M$ is a cofibrantly generated monoidal model category in which cofibrant objects are flat.
 Then $L_\C$ is a monoidal Bousfield localization if and only if every map of the form $f \otimes id_K$, where $f$ is in $\C$ and $K$ is cofibrant, is a $\C$-local equivalence. \end{theorem}

+Note that the condition $\C \boxprod I \subset \C$-local equivalences, from \cite{Barnes12LeftAndRight, barwickSemi}, implies the condition from these theorems.
+In fact, one can prove it is equivalent to $L_\C(\M)$ being a monoidal model category, because $\C$ can be taken to be a set of $\C$-local trivial cofibrations.
+However, the condition stated in the theorems above is easier to check.
 We shall prove Theorem \ref{thm:PPAxiom} in Subsection \ref{subsec:proof-tractable} and we shall prove Theorem \ref{thm:PPAxiom-nontractable} in Subsection \ref{subsec:proof-nontractable}.
 These theorems demonstrate precisely what must be done if one wishes to invert a given set of morphisms $\C$ and ensure that the resulting model structure is a monoidal model structure.

-\begin{defn} Suppose $\M$ is tractable, left proper, and either cellular or combinatorial.
+\begin{defn} Suppose $\M$ is left proper, is either cellular or combinatorial, and that the domains of the generating cofibrations are cofibrant.
 The \textit{smallest monoidal Bousfield localization} which inverts a given set of morphisms $\C$ is the Bousfield localization with respect to the set $\C' = \{\C \otimes id_K\}$ where $K$ runs through the domains and codomains of the generating cofibrations $I$. \end{defn}

 This notion has already been used in \cite{hovey-white}.
-The reason for the tractability hypothesis is to ensure that $\C'$ is a set.
+The reason for the hypothesis on the domains of the generating cofibrations is to ensure that $\C'$ is a set.
 Requiring left properness and either cellularity or combinatoriality ensures that $L_{\C'}$ exists.
-The smallest Bousfield localization has a universal property, which we now highlight.
+The smallest Bousfield localization has a universal property, that we now highlight.

 \begin{proposition} Suppose $\C'$ is the smallest monoidal Bousfield localization inverting $\C$, and let $j:\M \to L_{\C'}(\M)$ be the left Quillen functor realizing the localization.
 Suppose $\cat{N}$ is a monoidal model category with cofibrant objects flat.
 Suppose $F:\M \to \cat{N}$ is a monoidal left Quillen functor such that $\mathbb{L}F$ takes the images of $\C$ in $\ho(\M)$ to isomorphisms in $\ho(\cat{N})$.
 Then there is a unique monoidal left Quillen functor $\delta:L_{\C'}\M \to \cat{N}$ such that $\delta j = F$. \end{proposition}